vivianndo/ads505/README.md

 Kaggle: [Hotel Reservations Dataset](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset)

 ## Purpose
 The purpose of this project is to analyze hotel reservations with a focus on developing a classification model for reservation cancellations.
 The output of this analysis will be used by the marketing and customer relations departments to aid in customer retention and overall fulfillment rates.
-The goal is to optimize revenue and improve customer relations by proactively identifying and managing reservations with likelihood of cancellation.
+The goal is to optimize revenue and improve customer relations by proactively identifying and managing reservations with a high likelihood of cancellation.

 ## Background
 The hotel industry operates in a dynamic and highly competitive environment, where revenue and room occupancy rates play a crucial role in profitability.
 Unpredictable cancellations can significantly impact operational efficiency as management is unable to determine occupancy rates.
 As a result, staffing and material needs may also be affected.